d3slect/Cloud-Application-Development/slides/lab3.md

 <img alt="Map" src="images/mr-write.png"  style="float: right" />

 - Aggregates and stores the outputs produced in the reduce phase
-- Has to serialized to some extent
+- Has to be serialized to some extent
 - Various output formats
 	- GAE Datastore entities
 	- Files on a file system